 Cell culture has been evolved as an important in vitro technology for biological branches of science.
 The application of cell culture includes production of biologicals viz vaccines, monoclonal antibodies, biopesticide, growth factors; gene therapy, recombinant DNA technology and tissue engineering (Chandra et al. 2022).
 Animal cell culture includes series of process starting from collection of tissue from animal and growing in artificially controlled environment with suitable media and growth factors (Jedrzejczak-Silicka, 2017).

 The mammary gland is characteristic of all mammals.
-It is a compound, branched, tubo-alveolar structure which supports post-natal survival of offspring.
+It is a compound, branched, tubular-alveolar structure which supports post-natal survival of offspring.
 Mammary tissue cells are extensively used as model to understand physiological function of mammary gland (Hu et al. 2009).
 Furthermore, mammary epithelial cells are also used as a model for in-vitro studies on mastitis, transfection and expression studies and immune response (Sharma et al. 2022).
-The Mammary epithelial cells (MEC’s) used in in-vitro studies are broadly of two types, primary cells and cell lines.
+The mammary epithelial cells (MEC’s) used in in-vitro studies are broadly of two types, primary cells and cell lines.
 The primary MEC`s are isolated from mammary gland of mammals by enzymatic treatment mainly by collagenase.
 Primary MEC`s are transformed to establish cell lines which have uniform characteristics and unrestricted proliferation potential (Kobayashi, 2023).

-The establishment of mammary epithelial cell line, primary and organ culture is useful for understanding the complexity of mammary gland.
-(Bissel et al. 1987 and Ip et al. 1996).
-The mammary gland is made up of two main important parts the first one is parenchyma which consists of epithelial and myoepithelial cells.
-The second part stroma consists of duct system, collagen and elastin as cellular components (Nickel et al. 1981).
-The mammary epithelial cells (MECs) are the important key milk producing cells in the udder.
+The establishment of mammary epithelial cell line, primary and organ culture is useful for understanding the complexity of mammary gland (Bissel et al. 1987 and Ip et al. 1996).
+The mammary gland is made up of two main important parts.
+The first one is parenchyma which consists of epithelial and myoepithelial cells, while the second part stroma consists of duct system, collagen and elastin as cellular components (Nickel et al. 1981).
+The MEC’s are the important key milk producing cells in the udder.
 They are located in the acini of lobules and plays an important role in lactation (Brisken et al. 2006).
 Establishment of mammary epithelial cell line in small ruminants like sheep could help in studying the physiology and development of udder (Akers et al. 1990).
-So, in the present study establishment of primary culture of mammary epithelial cell in sheep of Jammu was done.
+In the present study, establishment of primary culture of mammary epithelial cell in sheep of Jammu was carried out.

 2. material and methods